 The x component of the electric field due to charge element dq is,

 The y component of the electric field due to charged element dq is,

-To calculate the total electric field at point P due to charge ring we need to integrate dE over the ring,
+To calculate the total electric field at point P due to the charge ring, we need to integrate dE over the ring,

-But due to axial symmetry, the y component will vanish and x component will only exist,
+But due to axial symmetry, the y component will vanish, and only the x component will exist,

 The direction of the field is along OP.

 Here, we need to consider that the charges are distributed continuously over a length or a surface or a volume.

 If we want to find the electric field with a surface which carries charges continuously over the surface, it is not possible to find the electric field due to each charged constituent.
 So, in order to solve this problem, we consider an elementary area and integrate it.

 If the total charge carried by an area element is equal to Δ Q, then the charge density of the element is,

 Similarly, in the case of charge distribution along the line segment of length Δl, the linear charge density is,